CMoucer/PEP_integration_optimization/README.md

 ### Installing

 You can download a file, and run the file main.py, while changing some parameters.
-Each file provides a file example.py in addition of main.py.
+Each file provides a folder Examples in addition of main.py.

-## Running the test for families of Runge-Kutta and linear multi-step methods
+## Compute contraction and tight convergence rates for Runge-Kutta and linear multi-step methods

 Having download a subfile, you need to run main.py and select your parameter.
 For all files :
-- gamma is the step size of the method
+- gamma : step size of the method
 - L : smoothness parameter of the class of functions
 - mu : strong convexity parameter of the the class of function (0 < mu < L)